2017 Texas Education Agency Ratings

 - Student Progress – Measures year-to-year student progress by subject and student group

 - Closing Performance Gaps – Emphasizes the academic achievement of economically disadvantaged students and the lowest performing racial/ethnic student groups

 - Postsecondary Readiness – Emphasizes the importance of earning a high school diploma that provides students with the foundation necessary for success in college, the workforce, job training programs or the military

 TAPR - Texas Academic Performance Report

 The Texas Academic Performance Report (TAPR) pulls together a wide range of information on the performance of students in each school and district in Texas every year.
 Performance is shown disaggregated by student groups, including ethnicity and low-income status.
 The report also provides extensive information on school and district staff, programs, and student demographics.
 View the 2016-2017 District Report or view the report for each campus.

-Texas Education Code B39.053 requires each school district's board of trustees to publish an annual performance report that includes the TAPR report; campus performance objectives; a report of violent or criminal incidents; and information received under the Texas Education Code B51.403(e) from the Texas Higher Education Coordinating Board.
-Comprehensive report coming soon.
+Texas Education Code B39.053 requires each school district's board of trustees to publish an Annual Performance Report 16-17 that includes the TAPR report; campus performance objectives; a report of violent or criminal incidents; and information received under the Texas Education Code B51.403(e) from the Texas Higher Education Coordinating Board.